 Massachusetts State Legislature creates the Massachusetts Aeronautics Commission (MAC) to foster air commerce, encourage the establishment of airports and recommend related legislation.

 The state resumes direct control of Boston Airport (one week before the United States enters World War II) and assigns operation and development to the Massachusetts Department of Public Works.
-Airside land area is expanded by 1,800 acres from the further filling of Boston Harbor.
+Airside land area is expanded from the further filling of Boston Harbor.
 Additional runways, apron areas and three new hangars are built to provide operational support.

 Massachusetts State Legislature takes up proposal for $4.2 million bond issue for the funding of a new road to accommodate the airport’s growth as well as an amendment to rename the airport.

 June 12 – The bond issue and new name are signed into law.
 Boston Airport becomes General Edward Lawrence Logan Airport.

 Two airlines operate at the airport: Northeast flies to Maine, New Hampshire, Vermont and Canada while American Airlines flies to New York.